ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-03-12-contrast-pairs.md

 ### Lexical distance is consistent across preference attributes

-Finally, I was curious how individual attributes of preference manifest in lexical distances using the [HelpSteer](https://huggingface.co/datasets/nvidia/HelpSteer) dataset ([Wang et al., 2023](https://arxiv.org/abs/2311.09528)).
+Finally, I was curious how individual attributes of preference manifest in lexical distances using the [HelpSteer](https://huggingface.co/datasets/nvidia/HelpSteer) dataset {% cite wang2023 --file notebook/contrast-pairs.bib %}.
 Most datasets only give us a single view of human judgment, but HelpSteer provides finegrained preferences such as helpfulness, correctness, coherence, complexity, and verbosity.

 So, I did the same experiments for each of these attributes and found that the distribution didn't change much.